mixer/developer-docs/pages/03.content/02.blog/03.ChatListDeprecations/blog-item.md

 # Chat Chatters List API

 A new version of the Chatters List API is now available.
 It exists in the V2 path.
+See "[What is V2?](https://dev.mixer.com/guides/core/whatsv2)" for more info on the V2 path.

-It has the following changes:
+The new API has the following changes:
 - Removes the `/chats/{channelId}/friends` endpoint.
-This endpoint is not being used in any Mixer Application and we've seen a very small usage of it.
+This endpoint is not being used in any Mixer Application and we've seen a very small usage of it globally in our telemetry.
 - Changes the calling pattern of `/chats/{channelId}/users.` This will affect pagination.
-- Removing the `/chats/{channelId}/users/search` endpoint.
+- Removes the `/chats/{channelId}/users/search` endpoint.
 Instead supply a `username` query parameter to `/chats/{channelId}/users` to search.
 - Removes some fields from the `ChatUser` model:
     - Removes the nested `user` field which contained:
         - `level` - Level of the ChatUser.